The Ingles Advantage

 3. Processed foods that contain at least 70% organic ingredients can use the phrase "Made with organic ingredients" and list up to three of the organic ingredients on the display panel

 Processed foods with less than 70% organic ingredients cannot use the term organic anywhere on the main display panel, but may identify the specific ingredients that are organically produced in the ingredients statement

 Look for the name and address of the government-approved certifier on all packaged products that contain at least 70% ingredients

 What's the Difference Between Natural and Organic?

 Only food labeled "organic" has been certified as meeting USDA organic standards.
 The term "natural" means that a food product is basically free of artificial and synthetic ingredients and for meat and poultry, the products are also minimally processed.
-Truthful claims, such as "free-range," "hormone-free" and "natural" can still appear on food labels.
-But they don't mean that the food is organic.
+Claims such as "free-range", "pasture-raised", "cage-free" or "no hormones administered" may appear on food labels but do not mean the food is USDA organic.

 Get More Information